writethedocs/www/README.md

 This is the code that powers [www.writethedocs.org](http://www.writethedocs.org).
 It contains information about the Write the Docs group, as well as information about writing documentation.

-To contribute to the Write the Docs website, it's helpful to familiarize yourself with the [Sphinx site generator](https://www.sphinx-doc.org/), as well as [reStructuredText markup syntax](https://www.sphinx-doc.org/en/stable/rest.html).
+To contribute to the Write the Docs website, it's helpful to familiarize yourself with the [Sphinx site generator](https://www.sphinx-doc.org/) and [reStructuredText markup syntax](https://www.sphinx-doc.org/en/stable/rest.html).

 ### Code Architecture

-All of the generated website lives inside the `docs` directory, but many files outside the `conf/` directory are just static RST, as in any other Sphinx project.
+All of the generated website lives inside the `docs` directory, but many files outside the `conf/` directory are just static RST just like any other Sphinx project.

 All RST files are rendered with [Jinja](https://jinja.palletsprojects.com/), which allows the use of Jinja tags in all of them.
 A few custom Jinja filters are available for things like generating photo paths for speakers.